 Avoid taking chances with your financial and personal safety.
 Easyway insurance will help you understand your options and recommend the most appropriate cover for your budget and needs.

 ATVs are not on-road driving vehicles, but they still require insurance.
 If you have an ATV in Ontario, chances are that you will use it in public areas (like roads, trails, and parking lots).
-You’ll, therefore, need a high-risk auto insurance.
+Therefore, you require insurance for these vehicles, just as you do for a car.

 Many municipal laws usually require residents to have insurance coverage for their ATVs.
 This includes property damage coverage, liability coverage, and accident benefits coverage.
 Additionally, you can also buy Collision, Comprehensive, Specific Perils and All Perils coverage for your ATV.